EOSC-Data-Commons/metadata-warehouse/docs/open_search_queries.md

 ### Simple Field Queries

+See [docs](https://docs.opensearch.org/latest/query-dsl/full-text/index/) for an overview of full text query types.

 #### Searching for a Title

 The field `_title` is a virtual field created at indexing containing the title string without any of its attributes.